How To Help Your Child Understand Their Feelings

 Feelings are complex—it’s that simple!
 Even as adults, many of us struggle to express ourselves or truly understand how we feel most of the time, so imagine how hard it is for a 5-year-old or a 9-year-old to comprehend and manage their own emotions.

-Yet as parents, we often expect our children to know how they feel and why they behave as they do—even when we can’t do this ourselves!
+Yet as parents and carers, we often expect our children to know how they feel and why they behave as they do—even when we can’t do this ourselves!

 Putting feelings into words